 I could actually cut and paste the plot description from Uncommon Valor into this review and you would hardly be able to tell the difference.
 When the family of the missing man gets evidence that he’s still alive, they go to a former comrade with one request: please get him the hell out of there.
 To this end, a team is assembled out of the POW’s former comrades and the mission commences, all bankrolled by a wealthy businessman.
 I really am serious about how close these two pieces of media are.
 There is even a character who is, for all intents and purposes, the character of “Sailor” from Uncommon Valor, played by Randall “Tex” Cobb.

-There is training and various levels of preparation for the insertion and then it’s go time.
+There are training and various levels of preparation for the insertion and then it’s go time.
 Not before there’s some interference from the Powers That Be, of course.
 I mentioned before that these books and movies invariably depict the United States government as inherently hostile to the notion of rescuing POWs, and that all stems from Mission MIA.
 It’s less of a major plot point than in some of the stories that follow, but it’s still there nonetheless.

 I speculated before that the POW/MIA books and movies played directly into the hopes and fears of the American populace.
 It’s very difficult for people born after the Vietnam War to understand exactly how corrosive that war was to the American discourse.
 Sure, we can watch documentaries and see protest footage and there have been plenty of movies made that show the brutality and futility of the war in sometimes gory detail, but that’s not the same as actually going through it.
 I am of the last generation of kids born during the Vietnam era and I had family members who went.
 Consequently I was directly exposed to the war’s aftermath, when the country was stuck in a paralyzed no man’s land between wanting to vent its ongoing frustration with what had happened and the very powerful need to get past it as soon as possible.
 In a way, these POW/MIA books and movies were a way of closing the books on the conflict, even if it was through fiction.
 The war was over for everyone in these things, now that they were finally home.